FrewtyPebbles/Earwig-Template-Engine/readme.md

 **The python preprocessor for the Earwig web framework.**

+__NOTE__ : This pre-processor is expieremental and is no way reccomended or required in order to use the earwig web framework.
+This was more of an expierement I made to see what I could use a pre-processor for in my web framework.

 # Templates

 __Templates are keywords in the template engine that are built into the engine.
-If a template has the `?` symbol behind it, then it is renderable/executeable__
+If a template has the `?` symbol behind it, then it is renderable/executeable.
+Templates with a star infront of them render to python and should only be used at an indentation level of 0 (Best practices are probably to avoid using these templates in general).__

-## ?HEADERS
+## ?HEADERS *

  - **Generates earwig python to set the response Headers.**